How to Teach Analytical Skills to Students

 It’s important to note that simply performing one of the 5 analytical skills is not enough to be deemed a good analytical thinker.
 It’s the combination of all or several skills, and how they are used.
 For example, being able to identify and analyse data or evidence is not enough, the students must be taught to connect that data back to the central point to bolster their argument.

-Using Business Simulations to Develop Analytical Skills
+Using Business Simulations to Develop Analytical Skills in students

 Here at StratX, we are convinced that business simulations offer the most effective, engaging, and enjoyable way to develop analytical skills.
 It’s like a cheat code for personal development.
 Business simulations allow students to jump ahead rapidly by giving them interesting, challenging, and innovative situations that provoke skills they might not have tested much or considered improving before.